-Tatar scores in shootout, Canadiens beat Vegas 5-4
+Tatar scores in shootout, Canadiens beat Golden Knights 5-4

+MONTREAL (AP) — Carey Price went from dejection to jubilation in a matter of minutes.

-MONTREAL (AP) — Tomas Tatar scored in the fourth round of a shootout as the Montreal Canadiens held on for a 5-4 victory over the Vegas Golden Knights on Saturday night.
+Price and the Montreal Canadiens squandered a two-goal lead late in the third period, but Tomas Tatar scored in the fourth round of a shootout for a 5-4 victory over the Vegas Golden Knights on Saturday night.

+Vegas scored twice in the final two minutes to force overtime with Marc-Andre Fleury on the bench for the extra skater.
+When Price conceded the equalizer to Reilly Smith with 8 seconds left in regulation, he smashed his stick in anger.

+After an end-to-end overtime, Price stopped Smith with his pad in the fourth round of the shootout for the victory.
+The Canadiens goaltender jumped, raised his arms and swarmed his teammates in celebration.

+Max Pacioretty scored against his former team with a shot from the blue line through traffic with 1:57 left in regulation before Smith tipped Paul Stastny’s shot past Price.

+“(Vegas) was carrying a lot of momentum at the end of that game,” said Price, who made 31 stops for his fourth consecutive victory.
+“They were making a push.
+We pushed back well in the overtime and found a way to do it in the shootout.”

 Nick Cousins scored twice, and Ilya Kovalchuk and Joel Armia each scored once for the Canadiens (22-21-7), who have won four of their last five games.
-Carey Price made 31 saves for his fourth consecutive victory.

-Jonathan Marchessault, Paul Stastny, Max Pacioretty and Reilly Smith scored for the Golden Knights (25-20-6) in their second game under new coach Peter DeBoer.
-Marc-Andre Fleury stopped 28 of 32 shots.
+Jonathan Marchessault, Paul Stastny, Max Pacioretty and Smith each scored for the Golden Knights (25-20-6) in their second game under new coach Peter DeBoer.
+Fleury stopped 28 shots.

+“We’re getting off to slow starts and teams are capitalizing,” said Smith, who has 20 goals this season.
+“We have to find a away to turn that around.
+It’s too hard to come back in every game.”

 Down 4-2, Vegas scored twice in the game’s final two minutes to force overtime with Fleury on the bench for an extra skater.